Pedro Teotónio Pereira: Early career

-Teotónio Pereira, graduated in Mathematics by the University of Lisbon.
-After his graduation, with the aim of following his family tradition in the insurance business, he made post-graduation studies in the actuarial science in Switzerland.
+Teotónio Pereira, graduated in Mathematics from the University of Lisbon.
+After graduating, and aiming to follow his family tradition in the insurance business, he pursued postgraduate studies in actuarial science in Switzerland.

-In his youth we was an active member of the Lusitanian Integralism and very close to António Sardinha.
+In his youth, he was an active member of the Lusitanian Integralism and was very close to António Sardinha.

-His expertise in life insurance and actuarial science caused him to be called by Salazar to reform the Portuguese social security system.
-At the end of World War I, a new legislation on compulsory social insurance had been introduced in Portugal, but the lack of scientific studies caused the outcome of the experience of the Portuguese first Republic to be weak.
-Together with Salazar, Teotónio Pereira launched new legislation and established the foundations of the Portuguese Social Security system under the Estado Novo.
+His expertise in life insurance and actuarial science led Salazar to call on him to reform the Portuguese social security system.
+At the end of World War I, new legislation on compulsory social insurance had been introduced in Portugal, but due to the lack of scientific studies, the outcome of the First Portuguese Republic's experience was weak.
+Together with Salazar, Teotónio Pereira launched new legislation and helped establish the foundations of the Portuguese social security system under the Estado Novo.

-He was one of the main builders of the corporativist politics of the Portuguese Estado Novo dictatorship.
-He served as Sub-Secretary of State of Corporations and Social Welfare, reporting directly to Salazar, and he enacted extensive legislation that shaped the corporatist structure and initiated a comprehensive social welfare system.
-This system was equally anti-capitalist and anti-socialist.
-The corporatisation of the working class was accompanied by strict legislation regulating business.
-Workers' organisations were subordinated to state control, but granted a legitimacy that they had never before enjoyed and were made beneficiaries of a variety of new social programs.
-Nevertheless, even in the enthusiastic early years, corporatist agencies were not at the centre of power and therefore corporatism was not the true base of the whole system.
+He was one of the main architects of the corporatist policies of the Portuguese Estado Novo dictatorship.
+He served as Sub-Secretary of State for Corporations and Social Welfare, reporting directly to Salazar, and enacted extensive legislation that shaped the corporatist structure and laid the foundations of a comprehensive social welfare system.
+This system was both anti-capitalist and anti-socialist.
+The corporatisation of the working class was accompanied by strict regulation of business.
+Workers’ organisations were placed under state control, but were granted a degree of legitimacy they had not previously enjoyed and became beneficiaries of a variety of new social programmes.
+Nevertheless, even in the regime’s early and optimistic phase, corporatist agencies did not occupy the centre of power, and corporatism was not the true foundation of the entire system.

-He also served as Minister of Commerce and Industry (1936–1937).
+He also served as Minister of Commerce and Industry from 1936 to 1937.

-Unlike Britain, Portugal supported Franco from the outset.
-In January 1938, Teotónio Pereira was appointed by António de Oliveira Salazar Special Agent of Portuguese government near Francisco Franco's government during the Spanish Civil War and achieved immense prestige and influence.
-Later, in April 1938, he officially become Portuguese Ambassador to Spain, where he remained throughout World War II.
+Unlike Britain, Portugal supported Franco from the outset of the civil war.
+In January 1938, Teotónio Pereira was appointed by António de Oliveira Salazar as the Portuguese government's Special Agent to Francisco Franco’s administration during the Spanish Civil War, gaining considerable prestige and influence.
+In April 1938, he officially became the Portuguese Ambassador to Spain, a position he held throughout World War II.
+His appointment represented the formal diplomatic recognition of Franco's government by Portugal, which occurred while the Spanish Civil War was still in progress.

-Following Salazar's policies Teotónio Pereira supported Franco from the very beginning but assumed the complicated role of fighting the influence of both Italians and Germans.
+As part of Salazar’s broader strategy, Teotónio Pereira was tasked with countering both Italian and German influence in Spain during his ambassadorship.